amalkrishna23/Car-or-not-Detection/README.md

-🚗 Car vs Non-Car Classifier
+# 🚗 Car vs Non-Car Classifier

 A TensorFlow.js web-based deep learning model that classifies images as **Car** or **Not a Car**.
-Built for fast and efficient inference directly in the browser using a pre-trained model.
+Built using **MobileNetV2** as the base model for fast and efficient inference directly in the browser.

 ## 🧠 Overview